gongqilin/API/token_manager/token_list.md

 ![Token Manager](../images/TokenManager.png)

-Please select an application when you are at the **Token Manager** page.
-The **Token Detail** would be shown on the screen after you select the specific application if this application has validate (not expired) access token(s).
-The details that are displayed are as follows;
+Select an application from the drop-down list next to **Token Manager**.
+If the selected application has valid (not expired) access token(s), the **Token Detail** for that token will show on-screen.
+The details displayed are as follows:

 ![Token Select Application](../images/ApplicationTokenView.png)

-The items in the detail are as follows.

 <table>
     <tr>